capawesome-team/capacitor-plugins/packages/app-update/README.md

 Returns app update informations.

-Only available for Android and iOS.
+Only available on Android and iOS.

 | Param         | Type                                                                        |
 | ------------- | --------------------------------------------------------------------------- |